10up/ElasticPress/README.md

 ### Single Site

 2. Activate the plugin.
-3. Using wp-cli, do an initial sync (with mapping) with your ES server by running the following commands:
+3. Using WP-CLI, do an initial sync (with mapping) with your ES server by running the following commands:

 ```bash
 wp elasticpress index --setup